Lembeh Diving Sites

 Crazy Critter Heaven

 Under the calm surface, there is more going on than even the wildest imagination could envisage.
 On a floor of dark sand scuttle a mind-boggling array of unusual and rare critters - mandarinfish, hairy frogfish, mimic octopus, Ambon scorpionfish, stargazers, pegasus, flamboyant cuttlefish, dragonets to name just a few.
-A photographers' dream and a total eye-opener for anyone with even a passing interest in the smaller things in the ocean.
+Lembeh is a photographer's dream and a total eye-opener for anyone with even a passing interest in the smaller things in the ocean.

-In a muck diving paradise, there is an impressive array of nudibranchs here.
+In a muck diving paradise, there is often an impressive array of nudibranchs.
 Nudi Falls is one of the best places in the Lembeh Strait for nudi hunters and you can expect many varieties in this one small area alone, whether on the black sandy floor, or feeding on ascidians or hydroids on the wall.
 However, there are more macro wonders here too including ribbon eels, pygmy seahorses, frogfish and mantis shrimps.
+It is one of those dive sites that will have you reaching for the I.D. books as soon as you are dry.

-Representing a break from the black sand dives that typify Lembeh, Angel's Window is a reef dive around a submerged pinnacle.
-You can expect to encounter red octopus, batfish and schools of angelfish as you work your way around the pinnacle.
+Representing a break from the black sand sites that typify Lembeh, Angel's Window is a reef dive around a submerged pinnacle cloaked in orange and green soft corals, sponges and gorgonian sea fans.
+You can expect to encounter batfish and schools of angelfish as you work your way around the pinnacle.
 The eponymous window is a swim-through at around 25m which is covered in crinoids and featherstars.
+Keep an eye out for pygmy seahorses on the gorgonians, red octopus and an array of nudibranchs.

 • View map of Sulawesi